 The programme, which has been running since 1997 engages young people with a broad range of disabilities in long and short-term personal development programmes.
 It empowers young people to reach their full potential through acquisition of new skills, developing new friendships, and having a lot of fun!

-Access-Ability engages young people with a broad range of physical, sensory and learning disabilities.
-Our short and longer-term programmes offer challenging but achieveable activities that focus on personal and social development primarily through the medium of outdoor experiential learning.
-By setting achievable Goals Access-Ability strives to:
+AccessAbility engages young people with a broad range of physical, sensory and learning disabilities.
+Our short and longer-term programmes offer challenging but achievable activities that focus on personal and social development primarily through the medium of outdoor experiential learning.
+By setting achievable Goals AccessAbility strives to:

 Accredited Courses include:

-- Awards Scheme Development and Accrediation Network (ASDAN)
+· Awards Scheme Development and Accreditation Network (ASDAN)

 Programmes of activity include: